openoms/lightning-node-management/README.md

 - <https://1ml.com/statistics> shows the average channel size on the network:
 0.028 BTC = 2 800 000 satoshis on 2019 May 28.
 - A channel too small will result in being unable to close when on-chain fees are high.
 This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).
-- The max amount of the available payment made or routed is determined by the highest liquidity of a single channel (not additive between channels).
+- The max size of the available payment made or routed is determined by the highest directional liquidity of a single channel (not additive between channels).
 - One big channel to a well connected and stable node is more useful than many small ones.
 - It is beneficial to connect to nodes where the operator can be contacted in case of a problem.
 - Choose a node you know or one from the list: <https://1ml.com/node?order=nodeconnectednodecount>